-Nowadays, most responsible Persian kitten breeders utilize an "Application" which asks many questions about you, your home life, what you expect in a kitten, your knowledge about the Persian breed, housing and care of the kitten and much more.
+Nowadays, most responsible Persian kitten breeders utilize an "Application" form which asks many questions about you, your home life, what you expect in a kitten, your knowledge about the Persian breed, housing and care of the kitten and much more.
 If an application is not required by the breeder you have chosen, then send an email that contains information about you, your home, housing and care of the kitten, breed knowledge, etc. When you initiate contact, clearly communicate three things: You are ready for a kitten, you are ready for a kitten of this breed, and you understand what sets this breeder apart from the others, and you share that commitment.
 Specifically, describe why you want this kitten; be truthful.

 The ideal first contact e-mail usually goes something like:

 Hi, my name is X, and I'm writing to inquire about your kittens.
 I've been doing a lot of research on Persian cats, and I think they are the right breed for me because of [set forth four or more reasons].
 I know Persian kittens are a huge commitment and I am planning to [accommodate that in various ways. - list the ways].
 I'm contacting you in particular because of your interest in [insert why you are choosing this breeder] which is something I feel is very important and plan to encourage in [state these three or more ways.]"